bencodehard/go_restful_api/README.md

 # go_restful_api

-This project is a sample of restful-api project using Golang.
+This project is a sample of restful-api project using Golang.</n>
 // Go mod
 I mod my project by my repository URL.